RedHatQE/newa/README.md

 recheck_delay = 120
 ```

-This settings can be overriden by environment variables that takes precedence.
+This settings can be overriden by environment variables that take precedence.
 ```
 NEWA_ET_URL
 NEWA_JIRA_URL